Know that feeling of being in a company of people and they start using terms you don’t understand?

 Dividend Yield refers to the returns on investment on any given Stock.

 Arbitrage is the process of simultaneous buying and selling assets in different markets in order to profit from small differences in the asset’s listed price.

 Beta is a measure of a Stock’s volatility in relation to the overall market.

-Annual report is a financial report that provides information on the company’s activities throughout the year.
+An annual report is a financial report that provides information on the company’s activities throughout the year.